 But we know, at least for now, talking about money is not as easy as talking about the weather.
 So when you start talking to your team about money keep it relaxed and start dropping your money thoughts into conversations, the more honest the better.
 This might just be about an offer you’ve spotted when switching bank providers or an easy new savings challenge you’ve started.
 Leading by example when talking about money means your team will feel more comfortable talking about money if they see you doing it.

 As a manager, you could tell your team that you are always there to help them with their finances by operating an ‘open door’ policy.

 2. Engaging financial tips and tricks

 Having engaging financial tips and tricks at your fingertips means you can encourage your team to explore it in their own time.
-The Learn section in the Wagestream app offers tips on how to make the most out of your money, all the articles are provided by The Money Charity and Money and Pensions Service covering lots of topics that can help improve the financial wellbeing of your team.
+The Learn section in the Wagestream app offers tips on how to make the most out of your money, all the articles are provided by The Money and Pensions Service covering lots of topics that can help improve the financial wellbeing of your team.

 The Learn section of the app also arms you as a manager with knowledge around money management that can help you answer any questions you might get from your team.

 3. Know and understand what extra support is available